Screening of approved drugs regarding their P2X3 receptor activity

 Molecular docking studies, site-directed mutagenesis and concentration-response analysis revealed that ATA binds to the negative allosteric site of the hP2X3 receptor.

-Details on the identification of ATA as a P2X3R antagonist can be found in the publication below.
-Further hits of the HTS campaign are currently under study.
+Details on the identification of ATA and Diclofenac as a P2X3R antagonists can be found in the publications below.

 Obrecht AS, Urban N, Schaefer M, Röse A, Kless A, Meents JE, Lampert A, Abdelrahman A, Müller CE, Schmalzing G, Hausmann R (2019).
 Identification of aurintricarboxylic acid as a potent allosteric antagonist of P2X1 and P2X3 receptors.
 Neuropharmacology 2019, 158:107749. https://www.ncbi.nlm.nih.gov/pubmed/31461640